Waxiang Chinese

 Waxiang (瓦鄉話 (瓦乡话, Wǎxiānghuà); ɕioŋ˥tsa˧) is a divergent variety of Chinese, spoken by the Waxiang people, an unrecognized ethnic minority group in the northwestern part of Hunan province, China.
 Waxiang is a distinct language, and is very different from the surrounding Southwestern Mandarin, Xiang Chinese, and the Eastern Miao (Xong) languages.

 Classification

+Waxiang is widely considered a Chinese variety.

-As noted by Laurent Sagart (2011) and others, Waxiang appears to share some words with the Caijia language of western Guizhou.
+Nevertheless, as noted by Laurent Sagart (2011) and others, Waxiang appears to share some words with the Caijia language of western Guizhou.
 Sagart (2011) considers Caijia to be a sister of Waxiang.
 Currently, Waxiang is classified as a divergent Chinese variety rather than a non-Sinitic language.
 Similarities among Old Chinese, Waxiang, Caijia, and Bai have also been pointed out by Wu & Shen (2010).

-Qu & Tang (2017) show that Waxiang and Miao (Qo Xiong) have had little mutual influence on each other.
+Although most Waxiang speakers are classified as ethnic Miao by People's Republic of China, Qu & Tang (2017) show that Waxiang and Miao (Qo Xiong) have had little mutual influence on each other.